Rådhusstræde 7: 18th century

 The site was formerly made up of three smaller properties.
 The corner property was listed in Copenhagen's first cadastre of 1689 as No. 71 in Snaren's Quarter, owned by merchant Christian Meyer.
 The adjacent property in Rådhusstræde was listed as No. 144, owned by tailor Frederik Knøtel.
 The next property in Rådhusstræde was listed as No. 145, owned by hatter Claus Scharmer.
-No. 144 and No. 145 were later mrged into a single property.
+No. 144 and No. 145 were later merged into a single property.
 It was listed in the new cadastre of 1756 as No. 127 in Snaren's Quarter and belonged to hatter Niels Eegholm at that time.
 The old No. 71 was listed as No. 128 and belonged to baker Hans Reimer.